mmtembu/clinic-booking-system-group4/README.md

 _Cancel volunteer slots_
 * **Follow prompts**
 * Brings up Clinix calendar
-* Asks for date and time
+* Asks for date and time
 * Will cancel all 3 slotspreviously created for a topic

 _Make booking_